 - Computer monitors output visual information relayed via a PC’s video card or motherboard.

-- Computer monitors connect via HDMI, DisplayPort, USB-C, DVI and VGA.
+- Monitors use a number of different connector types including HDMI, DisplayPort, USB-C, DVI and VGA.

 - Many monitors ship with integrated accessories, such as cameras and microphones.

 A computer monitor is a visual output device that displays information relayed to it via a computer’s video processor.
 This information is processed in real-time, allowing users to interact with the computer near-instantaneously.
 The digital signal your computer generates is passed from the graphics chip to the monitor where—generally speaking, depending on the exact technology behind the panel—the image is cast onto the screen of the monitor by applying a charge of some sort to a microscopic thin layer on the back of the screen.

 - Related Post: What is a Monitor?

 There are a variety of different kinds of monitor displays, each with its own benefits and drawbacks.
 Cathode ray tube (CRT) monitors are the oldest of the bunch and have fallen out of fashion in recent years.
 LCD displays make up the lion’s share of newly released screens, as they are cheap to manufacture and of high quality.
 OLED monitors (not to be confused with “LED” displays, which in truth are another type of LCD) are the newest design, with gorgeous high-contrast panels, though they tend to be on the expensive side.